peanutshawny/Facebook-Conversation-Analyzer/README.md

 # facebook-conversation-analysis
-Program that will be a one-stop-shop for all NLP analysis of my personal facebook messenger conversations!
+Repo that will be a one-stop-shop for all NLP analysis of my personal Facebook messenger conversation with my girlfriend.
 #### -- Project Status: [Active]

 ## Project Intro/Objective